hownowstephen/adventofcode/2020/README.md

 Going to just pull them out using a regexp https://api.dart.dev/stable/2.10.4/dart-core/RegExp-class.html and then drop the keys into a Set, which I can then compare against a reference Set of required fields. https://www.geeksforgeeks.org/dart-sets/

 nevermind, used the standard dart docs which are quite good https://api.dart.dev/stable/2.10.4/dart-core/Set-class.html

+Part two should just be a list of checks, gotta do some parsing!
+Parsing int https://dev.to/wangonya/how-you-turn-a-string-into-a-number-or-vice-versa-with-dart-392h but that raises an exception, so I can have my parse func catch exceptions and bail out